layer5io/getnighthawk/CONTRIBUTING.md

 ## Steps to build GetNightHawk site

 1. `cd` into the getnighthawk repo
-2. `cd docs` To get into the getnighthawk jekyll website codebase
+2. `cd docs` to access the getnighthawk jekyll website codebase
 3. Run the following code in your terminal `Bundle install`.
 4. Run `make site` in order to serve the jekyll website on your machine at `http://127.0.0.1:4000/` ( `bundle exec jekyll serve` can also be used for spining up the jekyll website at `http://127.0.0.1:4000/`)